-Jenna and her family’s dogs, Hank, Hugo, Chaya, Rocky and Isabelle where the testers or I should say guinea pigs of the Dog Gone Breath.
+Jenna and her family’s dogs, Hank, Hugo, Chaya, Rocky, and Isabelle, were the testers, or I should say guinea pigs of the Dog Gone Breath.
 Following the family trial, family friends began testing the product.
 The outcome of decent breath on all approximately 50 dogs ultimately put this product on the market.

 Dog Gone Breath Ingredients

 As for the ingredients, everything is natural.
 Ingredients include Turmeric powder, Ginger Root Extract, Cardamom Seed Powder, Parsley Powder, Chicory Root, Chlorella Powder, Carrot Powder, Kelp, Coconut Oil Powder, Yucca Schidigera, Cinnamon, Manuka Honey, Slippery Elm Bark Powder, Papain Powder, N-Acetyl Cysteine, Peppermint Leaf Powder and Licorice Root Extract.

 Dog Gone Breath comes in chewable tablets or powder.
 In the works for the near future is a product that helps with kitty-tosis or cattie-tosis.
 Stay tuned, all you cat-centric people, because this will be a good one for cat breath.